 Being a new employer, you need to know the appropriate steps to hiring and firing your employees.
 Here are the common startup hiring mistakes to avoid.
 Did you know that motivated employees are essential for the success of your company?
 Seek enthusiastic and hardworking individuals.

 Are you worried about the common startup hiring issues you may face?
-In this article, we’ll go over the startup hiring mistakes to avoid.
+In this article, we’ll go over the six startup hiring mistakes to avoid, plus a bonus one.

 Hiring Family and Friends

 You might think it’s a good idea to hire a good friend but consider the possible complications.
 It’s challenging to work with someone you know well because there are existing dynamics at work.

 You could end up hurting your friendship or business by working with a friend.
 Try to do the same when you’re thinking about hiring a relative.
 This will help you avoid any falling outs between family members.